Skip to main content Skip to footer

 What can you do?

 If you unintentionally fall into the water: don’t try to swim straight away.
 Fight your instinct to swim hard or thrash about.
 Try to remain calm, relax, turn onto your back and adopt the ‘starfish’ float position.
-Once floating, and the initial effects of CWS have passed (about 90 seconds), call for help and look around for anything that can be used to help you float or get out of the water.
+Once floating, and the initial effects of cold water shock have passed (about 90 seconds), call for help and look around for anything that can be used to help you float or get out of the water.

 If you are intentionally in the water for an activity: Check the weather and conditions before entering the water & Wear a wetsuit or drysuit and a personal floatation device appropriate to the activity you wish to carry out.